KaloyanT/gdis_test_suite/README.md

 Front end:
 1. Node.js + NPM

+API:
+1. To start the API and example page, navigate to the TLDirectory gdist_test_suite, then use `docker-compose up --build --force-recreate` to start the service.
+You can then access the API itself via localhost:40042/ (index page), all other Endpoint via /records [POST], /... (see Swagger)

 Since only the API micro service should be linked to the frond end, Angular is Routing request to the API micro service only (Port 8080)